This quick romesco sauce is going to become your new go-to sauce. It’s great on salads and meat, or even as a dip for your favorite crudité!

 - Pinch of red pepper flakes

-Feel free to adjust this recipe according to your tastes.
-I have found that I really love this Romesco sauce made with parsley OR cilantro.
-You can’t go wrong.
+I’ve found that I really love this romesco sauce made with parsley OR cilantro.
+You can’t go wrong with either.
 You might think the cilantro would make it taste too much like salsa, but it really doesn’t!
-Instead, it’s sweeter and nuttier, and the cilantro plays so well against the roasted red peppers.
-More like a tomato and roasted red pepper pesto.
+Instead, it’s sweeter and nuttier, and the cilantro plays so well against the roasted red bell peppers.
+Think of it more as a roasted tomato and roasted red pepper pesto.

-I love to make this quick Romesco sauce once a week so I can have it on hand.
-I hate running out!
+I love to make this quick romesco sauce once a week so I can have it on hand to add to a variety of different meals.
 I’m telling you, don’t sleep on this recipe.
-Go make it.
+You’ll absolutely love it.

 Serving Suggestions

-You’re going to love this easy Romesco sauce on chicken, fish, steak, tacos, sandwiches.
-Lately, I’ve been loving it on almost every salad.
+You’re going to love this easy romesco sauce on chicken, fish, steak, tacos, and sandwiches.
+Lately, I’ve been loving it on almost every salad I make.
 It would work great as a dip, too!
-Try dipping carrots, celery, peppers, crackers.
+Try it as a dip for carrots, celery, peppers, and crackers.
 The possibilities are endless!

 - Easy Blackened Chicken Tenderloins